Butter Pecan Pound Cake

 Here is a quick look at the star ingredients or today's recipe!

 Sour Cream adds richness without thinning the batter.
-We have many cakes containing sour cream, including our Cranberry Orange Cake, easy Chocolate Mousse Cake, and more!
+We have many cakes containing sour cream, including our Cranberry Orange Cake, easy Chocolate Mousse Cake, lemon blueberry pound cake, and more!

 Light Brown Sugar: The flavor pairs perfectly with the buttered pecans.
 The molasses in brown sugar also adds additional moisture to the cake.